 Both LSC professional staff and peer tutors encourage, inspire, motivate, and enable students to develop confidence in their academic abilities.
 The goal of tutoring is to enable students to become independent and fearless lifelong learners eager to explore learning and create lives that will inspire others.

-For more information about the Learning Support Center including hours of operation, visit www.hagerstowncc.edu/lsc, or email lsc@hagerstowncc.edu.
+For more information about the Learning Support Center including hours of operation, visit Learning Support webpage, or email lsc@hagerstowncc.edu.

 Student Life

 Campus Safety